AlexFalshovnyk/lab8/README.md

-# Home task 8 DevOps
+# lab 8 ALEX falshovnyk

 ## For use:
 vagrant up